telerik/telerik-xamarin-forms-samples/ERP/readme.md

 ﻿
+# Getting Started with Telerik ERP Sample Application
+To get you started with Telerik ERP, our Xamarin.Forms sample application for enterprise resource management, ensure you have completed the following steps:
+Step #1: Install Telerik UI for Xamarin controls
+Step #2: Download the GitHub repository

 # ERP Deployment

 The ERP demo has two major parts; Web application and Xamarin.Forms applications.
 This readme will take you through deploying them in your environment.